nixer-io/nixer-spring-plugin/bloom-tool/README.md

 ## Using

-Unzip the application package and invoke:
+Unzip the application package and invoke in order to see all commands and options:

 ```
 bin/bloom-tool --help